Feel stressed? Try lunch break video-bites

 Microlearning variety

-Watch instructional videos for the busy IEP parent on YouTube or here.
+Watch instructional videos made for you, on YouTube or here.
 Choose the topics that interest you.
 Want to learn about Dyslexia, ADHD, Autism, Speech Impairments?
 Those are a few of the captioned topics you can find to watch in under 4 minutes length.

-Watch for more instructional videos specifically for the busy IEP parent on Facebook and Youtube!
+Keep tuned for more instructional videos that you can watch over lunch on Facebook and Youtube!

 Public Information Requests In Texas: What If The School Doesn’t Respond Within 10 Days?